Hippopus hippopus: Filter feeding

 H. hippopus also acquires nutrients through filter feeding, using its inhalant siphon to eat marine microorganisms such as phytoplankton and zooplankton by catching them on ciliated tracts on their gill plates.
 The amount of carbon a clam acquires using this mechanism is determined by the size of the clam, with smaller clams acquiring approximately 60% of their carbon from this method, and larger clams receiving approximately 34% from filter feeding plankton.

 Anatomy and morphology

 The H. hippopus shell is characterized as having strawberry blotches in the shape of bands on the exterior of the shell.
 Their mantle is a green-yellow color, with tightly fitting interlocking ridges.
-The shape of the shell if sub-rhomboidal and bears deeps ridges that stretch vertically across the surface of the shell.
+The shape of the shell is sub-rhomboidal and bears deeps ridges that stretch vertically across the surface of the shell.
 In comparison to its cousins, H. hippopus is relatively average in size among the tridacnines, averaging 22 cm and reaching maximums lengths of 45 cm.
 Unlike with other bivalves, the hinge of H. hippopus is adjacent to the substrate, with the inhalant siphon and mantle tissues facing towards the surface of the water.
 This maximizes the photosynthetic capapbilities of the photosynthetic dinoflagellates that harvest the sun's rays, producing the clam's distinct vibrant pigmentation.